Overview

 Interviews & Affinity Mapping

-I conducted storytelling-led interviews, asking participants to reflect on interactions with their smart devices.
-This surfaced not just pain points, but the underlying values shaping how users envision a collaborative partnership with AI.
-These insights were synthesized into the affinity diagram below.
+I conducted 10 storytelling-led interviews, asking participants to reflect on past interactions with smart devices.
+The surfaced not just pain points, but the underlying values shaping how users envision a collaborative partnership with AI.

 X 10